 - Curative treatments are most effective at this stage.

 - The life expectancy of a stage 1 mesothelioma patient ranges from 30 to 40 months.

 Stage 1 Symptoms

 Symptoms caused by stage 1 pleural mesothelioma are similar to those caused by other lung diseases, like pneumonia and asthma.
-The main symptom you’ll feel is a slight to moderate pressure in your chest, which is caused by the build up of fluid in the lung’s lining.
+The main symptom you may feel is a slight to moderate pressure in your chest, which is caused by the build up of fluid in the lung’s lining.

-If you’re diagnosed with stage 1 peritoneal mesothelioma, you’ll experience a similar pressure as your main symptom.
+If you’re diagnosed with stage 1 peritoneal mesothelioma, you may experience a similar pressure as your main symptom.
 It will, however, occur in your abdominal area, and be caused by excess fluid in the lining of your abdomen.

 Outside of chest or abdominal pressure, symptoms caused by stage 1 mesothelioma are general, a characteristic which makes it difficult for doctors to attribute them to mesothelioma.
 Below is a list of symptoms you may feel if you have stage 1 mesothelioma.